Don’t have time to read the Guide now? We’ll email you a PDF copy.

 - Learn more, take our free course: Margin Trading Demystified

 What moves the FX market?

-If the demand for a given currency increases, or if the circulation of the currency in the economy decreases because of a Central Bank’s decision, then the price of this currency will tend to strengthen – and vice-versa.
+If the demand for a given currency increases, or if the supply of the currency in the economy decreases for whatever reason, then the price of this currency will tend to strengthen – and vice-versa.

 The economic calendar helps you keep an eye on the most important publications, reports, statistics, and speeches that can impact currency exchange rates and create profitable trading opportunities.

 Even if you use technical analysis to make your trading decisions, it is important to know the fundamental events that can increase volatility and the risk appetite in the financial markets.